miguel-bm/pandora/README.md

 # Epidemic Emergence Monitor

 **Could we have predicted the COVID-19 outbreak?** Perhaps we were only one step away.
-60% of the roughly 400 emerging infectious diseases are **zoonotic** (a pathogen that has jumped from a non-human animal to a human), and this figure is just increasing.
+60% of the roughly 400 emerging infectious diseases are **zoonotic** i.e., those pathogens that have jumped from a non-human host to a human one, and this figure is just increasing.
 COVID-19 has reminded the world we are just one step away from being caught by microbial evolution.

 Historically, the emergence of new epidemics has caused significant human and socioeconomic burden.
-Scientific evidence (Morse, 2004; Morse et al., 2008, Allen et al., 2012) provides insights into the factors that influence the epidemic emergence, the so-called drivers of emergence, and alerts on the impact of anthropogenic modifications on the environment.
-The scientific consensus agrees on the rather urgent need of developing a tool able to strengthen the prediction of potential upcoming epidemics: *‘These vulnerabilities emphasise the need for a systematic, pre-emptive approach that aims to prevent the spread or even the initial emergence of pandemics’* (Morse et al., 2012.
+Scientific evidence (Morse, 2004; Morse et al., 2012, Allen et al., 2017) provides insights into the factors that influence the epidemic emergence, the so-called drivers of emergence, and alerts on the impact of anthropogenic modifications on the environment.
+The scientific consensus agrees on the rather urgent need of developing a tool able to strengthening the prediction of potential upcoming epidemics: *‘These vulnerabilities emphasise the need for a systematic, pre-emptive approach that aims to prevent the spread or even the initial emergence of pandemics’* (Morse et al., 2012.
 The Lancet).

 Pandora team has engineered the **Epidemic Emergence Monitor** bolstered by the principle by which outbreaks prediction is the best protection.

 # The Challenge

-A successful **model for epidemics prediction** should take into consideration how pathogens evolve to escape from their natural hosts and colonising human beings.
+A successful **model for epidemics prediction** should take into consideration how pathogens evolve to escape from their natural hosts and colonise human beings.
 The emergence of an epidemic undergoes three stages:
 1. In the first stage, the pathogen, i.e., a virus, bacterium, parasite or fungi, is held into its primary host in nature.
 In the aims of clarity, this explanation will only address viruses and its features in regards to potential epidemic emergence.
 Stage 1 is mainly studied by branches of Biology, such as Molecular or Cell Biology, Evolution, and Biochemistry.
 Eventually, the pathogen can jump between species by acquiring or re-specialising the molecular machinery that allows it to colonize new hosts.
 2. The process by which the contagion context varies from no human infection to a localised human infection is called introduction and gives rise to stage 2.
 Depending on the viral ability for a sustained infection in humans and the contact frequency such humans have within the virus, the contagion curve can expand in a process called dissemination.
 3. The rapidity and efficiency of the process relies upon factors that determine the sustainability of the infection.
 Once the virus is disseminated, contagion context moves to stage 3 where large population groups are infected, there is widespread transmission.
 To which extent this phenomena of global dissemination can occur depends on the host immunity status, age and other genetic factors.